andybalaam/rabbit-escape-level-editor/README.md

 A level editor for [Rabbit Escape](http://artificialworlds.net/rabbit-escape).

-Try out the prototype here: http://artificialworlds.net/rabbit-escape/level-editor/

-When we're ready, the site for making, sharing and commenting on levels will be here: https://artificialworlds.net/rabbit-escape/levels/
+Find new levels and create your own here: https://artificialworlds.net/rabbit-escape/levels/

 ## Setup